spryker/spryker-docs/docs/scos/user/features/202108.0/cms-feature-overview/cms-feature-overview.md

   - /docs/en/cms
 ---

-The *CMS* feature is a content management system that allows you to create and manage the content of custom pages that are not part of the product catalog.
+The *CMS* feature is a content management system that lets you create and manage the content of custom pages that are not part of the product catalog.

 The main functionalities of the feature are:
 * Templates and slots